tswee5/reader-app-web/docs/ai-features.md

 ## Best Practices

-1. **Content Truncation**: The application automatically truncates very long articles to 8,000 characters when sending to the AI to prevent API limits from being reached.
+1. **Hybrid Content Approach**: The application uses a smart hybrid approach that:
+   - First attempts to use the article URL for cost-efficient AI processing
+   - Falls back to sending article content if the URL is not accessible
+   - Automatically handles very long articles without content loss
+   - Reduces API costs while maintaining full functionality

 2. **Error Handling**: All AI features have proper error handling to provide a good user experience even when the AI service is unavailable.